 For care facilities and assisted-living homes, we offer an additional option: scheduled routine visits at the request of the facility or family.
 This relieves the primary physician and prevents hours of waiting on the statutory on-call service (116117) in acute situations.

-For privately insured patients (PKV) and civil-servant aid (Beihilfe) generally fully reimbursable.
-Statutory-insured patients can self-pay — the invoice is tax-deductible as an extraordinary expense.
-Family members can have the invoice issued directly, with direct debit available.
-That means you can organize and pay for care — even from abroad — without burdening your parents with paperwork.
+For privately insured patients (PKV) and civil-servant aid (Beihilfe) generally reimbursable depending on policy.
+Family members can have the invoice issued directly, with direct debit available — so you can organise and pay for care, even from abroad, without burdening your parents with paperwork.

 What family caregivers ask.